 The Lenovo ThinkServer BMC folder includes the views of Cooling Devices, Fibre Channel, Firmware/VPD, InfiniBand, Numeric Sensors, PCI Device, Physical Memory, and Processors.

-The hardware components not covered by the health monitor function are marked with “Not monitored” in the view.
-When the health status of the hardware components is changed, alerts will be generated.
+These hardware components are marked with “Not monitored” in the component view.
+But they are actually under health monitoring.
+When the events of these hardware components are received from XClarity Administrator, alerts will be generated and be displayed in Active Alerts view.

-The following table provides the monitor information of the hardware components.

-Table 5.
-Health monitor information for the hardware components